haukex/fp2conv/README.md

 The `fp2conv.c` / `fp2conv.h` files were tested to be working on an Arduino MKR series board with a SAMD21 processor using the Arduino IDE 2.0.0.

+The source files can be installed to your local Arduino library path with `make ardulibinst`, assuming the default environment on Linux.

 Python
 ------